mszegedy/plea/story/ch-3.md

 "My mom turned me into a lemming earlier yesterday, and put me in her coat pocket," explained Sofia.
 “I was in the pocket the whole time.
 Even when they… when they shot her in the head, right next to me.
 By the time I came out, her body was abandoned on the sea ice, in the Kingdom of the Dead.
 The wind carried her voice, and told me where to find Alexey.
 I ran home across the ice, turned back into a human, and sought him out."

 The three non-Ryzhayas looked at each other.
-No element of this story was grounded in the common reality they'd been living in their whole lives.
+No element of this story was grounded in the common reality they'd been living in their whole lives, save for the gunshot.
 Not even Artemis had heard of magic like this outside of folktales, for all her apprenticeship under the man who billed himself as Keleykh's most powerful shaman.
 She supposed she'd never gotten deep enough into the Sump.

+"…Jesus fucking Christ," said Artemis quietly.

-"What was it like, being a lemming?" asked Vasilisa.
+"What was it like, being a lemming?" asked Vasilisa, and mentally cursed herself for asking such an insensitive question, instead of offering comfort.

 "Scary," said Sofia.
 "I think lemmings naturally assume they're in a fox's mouth, if they're in a tight, warm space against a larger mammal's body.
 The whole time, I was ready to escape the moment I thought it was safe.
 I ended up chewing my way out."